 Cranberry juice contains non-bacterial and anti-inflammatory antioxidants, such as polyphenols.

-While no particular amount of cranberry juice is available to treat a UTI, a standard recommendation is to consume about 400 milliliters (mL) of cranberry juice of at least 25 percent daily to prevent or treat UTI.
+While no particular amount of cranberry juice is available to treat a UTI, a standard recommendation is to consume about 400 millilitres (mL) of cranberry juice of at least 25 per cent daily to prevent or treat UTI.

 4. Use probiotics